DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/external/external-imageandchart.md

+---
+MTPE: windsonsea
+date: 2024-05-11
+---

-# Using External Container Registry and Chart Repository to Store Images and Chart Packages
+# Use External Container Registry and Chart Repository to Store Images and Chart Packages

 This document describes how to use third-party image repositories and chart repositories.